Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Distributed PCA

-where $\muu$ is a $D \times d$ such that $\muu^{\top} \muu = \mi$ and $\mLambda = \operatorname{diag}(\lambda_1,\dots,\lambda_d)$ with $\lambda_1\geq\dots\geq\lambda_d>\sigma^2>0$.
-The columns of $\muu$ are the $d$ leading eigenvectors of $\mSigma$.
-Covariance matrices of the form in Eq.~\eqref{eq:spiked} are studied extensively in the high-dimensional statistics literature, see e.g., \cite{Spiked,sparse_AOS,sparse_AOS1,sparse,Tony_sparse,bai_sample_cov} and the references therein.
-A common assumption for $\muu$ is that it is sparse, e.g., the $\ell_{q}$ quasi-norms, for some $q \in [0,1]$, of the columns of $\muu$ are bounded.
-Note that sparsity of $\muu$ also implies sparsity of $\mSigma$.
-In this paper we do not impose sparsity constraints on $\muu$ but instead assume that $\muu$ has bounded coherence, i.e., $\|\muu\|_{2 \to \infty} \lesssim D^{-1/2}$.
-The resulting $\mSigma$ will no longer be sparse.
-Bounded coherence is also a natural condition in the context of covariance matrix estimation, see e.g., \cite{cape2019two, yan2021inference, chen2021distributed, xie2018bayesian} as it allows for the spiked eigenvalues $\mLambda$ to grow with $D$ while also guaranteeing that the entries of the covariance matrix $\mSigma$ remain bounded, i.e., there is a large gap between the spiked eigenvalues and the remaining eigenvalues.
-In contrast if $\muu$ is sparse then the spiked eigenvalues $\mLambda$ grows with $D$ if and only if the variance and covariances in $\mSigma$ also grow with $D$, and this can be unrealistic in many settings as increasing the dimension of the $X_j$ (e.g., by adding more features) should not change the magnitude of the existing features.
+Covariance matrices of the form in Eq.~\eqref{eq:spiked} are studied extensively in the high-dimensional statistics literature; see e.g., \cite{Spiked,sparse_AOS,sparse_AOS1,sparse,Tony_sparse,bai_sample_cov} and the references therein.
+A common assumption for $\mathbf{U}^{(i)}$ is that it is sparse, e.g., the $\ell_{q}$ quasi-norms, for some $q \in [0,1]$, of the columns of $\mathbf{U}^{(i)}$ are bounded.
+Note that sparsity of $\mathbf{U}^{(i)}$ also implies sparsity of $\bm{\Sigma}^{(i)}$.
+In this paper we do not impose sparsity constraints on $\mathbf{U}^{(i)}$ but instead assume that $\mathbf{U}^{(i)}$ has bounded coherence, i.e., $\|\mathbf{U}^{(i)}\|_{2 \to \infty} \lesssim D^{-1/2}$.
+The resulting $\bm{\Sigma}^{(i)}$ will no longer be sparse.
+Bounded coherence is also a natural condition in the context of covariance matrix estimation; see e.g., \cite{cape2019two, yan2021inference, chen2021distributed, xie2018bayesian}, as it allows for the spiked eigenvalues $\bm{\Lambda}^{(i)}$ to grow with $D$ while also guaranteeing that the entries of the covariance matrix $\bm{\Sigma}^{(i)}$ remain bounded, i.e., there is a large gap between the spiked eigenvalues and the remaining eigenvalues.
+In contrast, if $\mathbf{U}^{(i)}$ is sparse then the spiked eigenvalues $\bm{\Lambda}^{(i)}$ grow with $D$ if and only if the variances and covariances in $\bm{\Sigma}^{(i)}$ also grow with $D$, and this can be unrealistic in many settings as increasing the dimension of the $X_j$ (e.g., by adding more features) should not change the magnitude of the existing features.